mm6/InternetOfThingsCourse/projects/project3/Project3.md

 The Argon will provide two services but advertise only one.
 The services will each make available values (called BLE characteristics).
 Both services and characteristics are associated with unique UUID's.

 0. Notice that the Argon's antennae can be plugged into a Wi-Fi connection or a BLE connection.
 Both are available on the Argon.
 In my work, I found that I was able leave the antennae connected to Wi-Fi only.
+But others find that it works best if you switch the antennae to BLE.
+You would switch it back to Wi-Fi before flashing firmware.

 1. Study the following BLE peripheral code and flash it to your Argon.